-If at any time the Manager determines, in its sole discretion, that an incorrect number of Shares was issued to a Shareholder because the Net Asset Value of the Fund in effect on the Dealing Day was incorrect, the Manager will adjust such Shareholder's Shares by increasing or decreasing them, as appropriate, to such number of Shares as would have been issued at the correct Net Asset Value of the Fund.
-In addition, if at any time after a redemption of Shares (including in connection with any complete redemption of Shares by a Shareholder) the Manager determines, in its sole discretion, that the amount paid to such Shareholder or former Shareholder pursuant to such redemption was materially incorrect (including because the Net Asset Value of the Fund at which the Shareholder or former Shareholder purchased such Shares or at which the redemption was effected was incorrect), the Manager will pay to such Shareholder or former Shareholder any additional amount that the Manager determines such Shareholder or former Shareholder would have been entitled to receive had the redemption been effected at the correct Net Asset Value of the Fund, or, in the Manager's sole discretion, seek payment from such Shareholder or former Shareholder of (and such Shareholder or former Shareholder shall be required to pay) the amount of any excess payment that the Manager determines such Shareholder or former Shareholder or some Shareholder or contractual obligations may preclude the Manager from recouping such excess payments from certain types of investors.
+If at any time the Manager or its delegate determines that an incorrect number of Shares was issued to a Shareholder because the Net Asset Value of the Fund in effect on the Dealing Day was incorrect, the Manager or its delegate will adjust such Shareholder's Shares by increasing or decreasing them, as appropriate, to such number of Shares as would have been issued at the correct Net Asset Value of the Fund.
+In addition, if at any time after a redemption of Shares (including in connection with any complete redemption of Shares by a Shareholder) the Manager or its delegate determines that the amount paid to such Shareholder or former Shareholder pursuant to such redemption was materially incorrect

+(including because the Net Asset Value of the Fund at which the Shareholder or former Shareholder purchased such Shares or at which the redemption was effected was incorrect), the Manager will pay to such Shareholder or former Shareholder any additional amount that the Manager determines such Shareholder or former Shareholder would have been entitled to receive had the redemption been effected at the correct Net Asset Value of the Fund, or, in the Manager's sole discretion, seek payment from such Shareholder or former Shareholder of (and such Shareholder or former Shareholder shall be required to pay) the amount of any excess payment that the Manager determines such Shareholder or former Shareholder received, in each case without interest.
+Certain distribution channels or contractual obligations may preclude the Manager from recouping such excess payments from certain types of investors.